Plan your Pancreatic Cancer Treatment and Surgery in India with Forerunners Healthcare Consultants

 How many International patients came to India for Pancreatic Cancer Surgery / Treatment?

 The list of TOP 10 African countries from where the Pancreatic Cancer Surgery / Treatment Patients travelled to India are given below.
-The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of quality healthcare in India, affordable prices and very good air connectivity, tourism options and many more reasons.
+The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of top pancreatic cancer surgeons in India, affordable prices and very good air connectivity, tourism options and many more reasons.

 The maximum number of patients for Pancreatic Cancer Surgery / Treatment come from – Uganda, South Africa, Sudan, Kenya, Nigeria, Somalia, Ethiopia, Tanzania, Rwanda, Sierra Leone.

 Here are the approximate percentage wise distributions of the patients coming from Top 10 African countries to India in 2017 for Pancreatic Cancer Surgery / Treatment.

 - You can contact us and share your medical reports with us.

 - Our International Patient Executive would connect with you and answer all that you need to plan your Pancreatic Cancer Surgery / Treatment in India.

 - We would provide you with TOP RECOMMENDATIONS and assist your with the surgery planning.

 Below are the downloadable links that will help you to plan your medical trip to India in a more organized and better way.
 Attached word and pdf files gives information that will help you to know India more and make your trip to India easy and memorable one.

 Which is the Best Hospital in India for treatment of Pancreatic Cancer?